marklchaves/cme-dev-style-guide/index.md

 ## If you work at another organization

 _caught my eye_ invites you to use and adapt this style guide as you see fit.
 It’s completely public and available under a Creative Commons Attribution-NonCommercial 4.0 International license.
-All we ask is that you credit Mailchimp can caught my eye as appropriate.
+All we ask is that you credit Mailchimp and caught my eye as appropriate.

 ## What's next?